I’ve stumbled across the idea of a paper bag book several times.

 I’ve filed it away in the back of my mind as “something I want to make with the girls some time.”

-Paper bag books are so much fun to create.
-They're unique and easy-to-make.
+Paper bag books are so much fun to create, plus they’re unique and easy-to-make.

 And the best part is that they have all sorts of fun pockets for hiding little treasures.
 Imagine all the fun things you can put in the pockets!

 Disclosure: This post contains Amazon Affiliate links.
 Please see my Disclosure Page for more details.